-Karen E. Nelson, PhD is the President of the J. Craig Venter Institute (JCVI).
+Karen E. Nelson, PhD is adjunct faculty and former president of the J. Craig Venter Institute (JCVI).
 Prior to being appointed President, she held a number of other positions at the Institute, including Director of JCVI's Rockville Campus, and Director of Human Microbiology and Metagenomics in the Department of Human Genomic Medicine at JCVI.
 Dr. Nelson received her undergraduate degree from the University of the West Indies, and her PhD from Cornell University.
 She has authored or co-authored over 200 peer reviewed publications, edited three books, and is currently Editor-in-Chief of the journal Microbial Ecology and the newly announced PNAS Nexus.

 Dr. Nelson is an elected member of the National Academy of Sciences.
 Other honors include being named ARCS Scientist of the Year 2017; a Fellow of the American Academy of Microbiology; being inducted into the Indian National Academy of Sciences in 2018; and being appointed an Honorary Professor at the University of the West Indies as well as a Helmholtz International Fellow.